positron-solutions/derpconfig/README.md

 # DerpConfig

+⚠️ This code is still in development and I am probably building kernel after kernel to debug ways to compose and derive more useful configs faster.

 Small setup for iterating on NixOS kernel configs.
 People do this to obtain smaller and faster kernels.
 Smaller kernels build faster, especially on faster kernels.